thedon58/College-Football-Database/README.md

 # College Football Database
 ---
 ### Donald Kane
-#### At the request of the Analytics Department, only samples of code and data can be provided.
+#### At the request of the Analytics Department, the name of the team will remain anonymous.

 ![GitHub Logo](/Images/cfusa.png)